 But, did you know you can also get paid to write reviews on Yelp?
 For some people, this even ends up being a significant source of income.
 So, how do you go about it?
 But wait, should you?
 Let's see if it's ethical to get paid to write reviews for Yelp, and what the potential consequences could be.

 Writing Reviews For Money

 Yelp is meant to provide an honest indication of which businesses perform well and which ones don’t.
 As such, you’re not meant to be able to make money from it.
 Regardless, many people do.
 A similar pattern is true for other sites as well, such as writing Amazon reviews.

-The general idea is that companies will pay for reviews to help boost their reputation.
+Though Yelp doesn’t like it, companies will pay for reviews to help boost their reputation.
 In most cases, they’re paying for positive reviews that also sound realistic.
 This means that you don’t need to have a meal at a restaurant or even visit the business in question.
 It would help though, and if you are local to the business, you might be able to get a free meal or consultation out of the deal.

 However, you can’t just write a completely random review either.
 Fake reviews are obvious, or a least the lack of detail doesn’t help customers, and they’re largely ignored.
 Instead, you need to be creating something that is realistic and believable.
 With a little effort and research, this is an achievable goal but first, you must get the work.

 Instead, businesses will turn to middlemen.
 These are typically online companies that offer review services and then outsource the work to freelancers.
 So, to make money, you have to get involved with these companies.

 How do you do so?
 Well, most of them won’t advertise directly online.
 That’s too risky.
 Yelp hates them, and will possibly pursue legal action against them for breaking their Terms of Service.
 Instead, you need to find their recruiting ads.